SebGSX/AI-ML-Bootstrap/README.md

 When I set out to build this project, I wanted to do some AI/ML research.
 Had this project existed, I would have used it.
 Unfortunately, I couldn't find anything that brought together everything that I needed in one place.
 Out of professional curiosity, I also wanted to figure out what impact AI would have in helping me learn about AI and ML.
 To that end, I would like to share the following information.

 ### Full Disclosure
 I am not an AI or ML expert.
-Prior to this project, I'd never coded in Python, worked with gRPC, or touched React.
+Prior to this project, I'd never coded in Python, worked with gRPC, or touched React/Next.
 I am an assembly, C/C++, and C# developer with experience with HTML, CSS, JS, TS, and Aurelia.
 Given that the majority of the subject matter was new to me, the project presented a wonderful opportunity to investigate the effectiveness of AI-assisted learning.

 For reference, I started work on 28 March 2023 and completed TBC.
 The work was done part-time in the evenings, on weekends, and on public holidays over TBC weeks.
 End-to-end, everything took me TBC.